ampir-nn/android_manifest/README.md

 # Make Repo executable
 $ chmod a+x ~/bin/repo

 # Create a directory for the source files
-# This can be located anywhere (as long as the fs is case-sensitive)
 $ mkdir android
 $ cd android